-In the end Yossifor’s paintings are potent reminders that the separation between body and mind is a fiction.
-Her paintings are performative and richly allegorical, not because of what they say but because of what they make us feel…turbulent, vulnerable, giddy and alive
+If Schneemann made the viewer hyper aware of the/ her body as an agent of extravagant and atavistic gesture, then Yossifor’s paintings also serve as potent reminders that the separation between body and mind, indeed with history, is a fiction.
+Her paintings are performative and richly allegorical, not because of what they say but because of what they make us feel…turbulent, vulnerable, giddy and alive.

 – Andrew Jensen